 - Membership in a profession carries privileges and responsibilities assigned to that profession by society.
-These responsibilities include, but are not limited to, recognition of and adherence to ethical standards to which the student must be educated. - Students must recognize and be responsive to the changing composition of the communities in which they work. - Students must acknowledge that a profession has made a contract with society to treat all service recipients with the highest degree of integrity, to provide humane care to all persons under their care, and to respect the cultural diversity and alternative lifestyles of all clients.
+These responsibilities include, but are not limited to, recognition of and adherence to ethical standards to which students must be educated. - Students must recognize and be responsive to the changing composition of the communities in which they work.

-As members of the world society, students must acknowledge their relationship and commitment not only to people in geographic proximity to the university, but also to people all over the world.
+- Students must acknowledge that a profession has made a contract with society to treat all service recipients with the highest degree of integrity, to provide humane care to all persons under their care, and to promote social and occupational justice. - As members of the world society, students must acknowledge their relationship and commitment not only to people in geographic proximity to the university, but also to people all over the world.